rajdas2001/rajdas2001/README.md

 <p align = "center">

 </p>
 <p>Current: I work as a Data Scientist at Wipro.
-I am an engineer with an avid interest in Machine Learning, Deep Learning and Data Science from Bhubaneswar, India.
+   <p>I am an engineer with an avid interest in Machine Learning, Deep Learning and Data Science from Bhubaneswar, India.
 Apart from these, I love reading Books and Quizzing. <p>

    <h3>More about me</h3>